Tug-of-war between idioms' figurative and literal interpretations in LLMs: Localizing idiom's figurative interpretation retrieval

-To validate whether early layers in MHSA and MLP components are specifically essential for idiom processing, or generally important for semantic interpretation of a sentence, we conduct additional knockout experiments on literal and figurative paraphrases ($s_l ,\, s_f$).
-If general compositional semantic processing does not need to rely on the idiom retrieval components, we would expect that knocking out them when processing non-ambiguous sentences (i.e., paraphrases) would not disrupt the inference.

-\textbf{Results} Figure~\ref{fig:mlp_knockout_all} shows that the drop of knocking out early MLP sublayers is significantly smaller in layers 1 and 2 for the two paraphrases $\mathrm{min}$($\Delta L(s_l)$, $\Delta F(s_f)$)$=-0.11$ than for the idiomatic expression, $\mathrm{min}$($\Delta F(s_a)$)$=-0.36$ ($p<0.05$).
+Moreover, these components are specifically essential for idiom processing, not generally important for semantic interpretation of a sentence.
+Figure~\ref{fig:mlp_knockout_all} shows that the drop from knocking out early MLP sublayers is significantly smaller in layer 1 for the two paraphrases ($\Delta L(s_l)$, $\Delta F(s_f)$) than for the idiomatic expression, ($\Delta F(s_a)$), ($p<0.05$).
 While, at layer 0, the knockout effect is large for all expressions, as in this case, the MLP block is processing the semantics of the sentence.

-Figure \ref{fig:attn_knockout_all} shows a similar effect for the early attention layers (0-2) where literal paraphrases are not strongly affected by knockout; $\mathrm{min}$($\Delta L(s_l)$, $\Delta F(s_f)$)$=-0.08$, $\mathrm{min}$($\Delta F(s_a)$)$=-0.36$ ($p<0.05$).
-Taken together, these results reveal that early MLP and MHSA sublayers are essential for the model's retrieval of an idiom's figurative meaning, and that this process is notably different for idiomatic phrases from general semantic processing.
-Knocking out the early layers preserves the general semantic comprehension, but disrupts its ability to interpret idiom expressions.
-This dissociation implies that the model activates a specialized component that is necessary for idiom understanding, yet remains inactive during non-ambiguous literal semantic processing.
+Figure \ref{fig:attn_knockout_all} shows a similar effect for the early MHSA layers (0-2) where literal paraphrases are not strongly affected by knockout ($\Delta L(s_l)$, $\Delta F(s_f)$) compared to idiomatic expression ($\Delta F(s_a)$), ($p<0.05$).
+The crucial role of figurative interpretation retrieval in early layers is consistent across different models (Appendix~\ref{sec:knockout_others}).